• Skip to main content

 Arthritis & Clinical Immunology Research Program

-Adjunct Professor, Department of Microbiology and Immunology, Member, Oklahoma Center for Neuroscience, Adjunct Associate Professor of Periodontics, University of Oklahoma Health Sciences Center
+Adjunct Professor, Department of Microbiology and Immunology, Professor, Oklahoma Center for Neuroscience University of Oklahoma Health Sciences Center

 My 101